protecode-sc/appliance-monitoring/README.md

 Replace passwords with proper ones and copy it to the same location where docker-compose is run from.
 Available variables are documented here: https://hub.docker.com/_/influxdb

+## Files and directories for grafana

+Grafana is a monitoring and visualization platform that can acquire data to be rendered from InfluxDB.

+Data directory for grafana is located in /srv/appliance-monitoring/grafana/data/.
+Since grafana runs as user id "472", permissions need to be set accordingly.
+Run chown -R 472:472  /srv/appliance-monitoring/grafana/data/ after creation of data directory.

+Grafana configuration example is located in grafana/etc/grafana.ini.
+Edit the file properly and place it in /srv/appliance-monitoring/grafana/etc/.

+Options for grafana.ini are documented in http://docs.grafana.org/installation/configuration/.

+# Running

+After configuration files are in place, you can start the stack by issuing "docker-compose up" in directory that has env.influxdb.

+Example systemd unit file is provided as docker.influxgrafana.service which expect the env variable file to be present in /srv/appliance-monitoring.